paddy-brock/ssd-building-distance/README.md

 Test how useful a proxy the last detection date in the Google Open Buildings data is to prioritise visual checking.

-Include the WFP road and path data to include distnace to nearest road/path https://data.humdata.org/dataset/south-sudan-road-network
+Integrate the WFP road and path data to estimate distnace to nearest road/path https://data.humdata.org/dataset/south-sudan-road-network

 ## Next step: quality assuring the enumeration data from the South Sudan National Bureau of Statistics (pending data from NBS)
 GRID3 UNFPA layer: